Hidden funeral costs: a couple reviewing a quote closely at home

 The regulatory patchwork

-WA has more formal funeral industry regulation than many other states, including funeral director licensing and mandatory rules around conduct and prepaid funerals.
+WA has the Funeral Pricing Code and a separate Prepaid Funeral Code, giving it more formal, codified rules around conduct and prepaid funerals than many other states.
 Other states and territories may have different or less prescriptive pricing disclosure requirements, so it is still worth asking for a full written quote before agreeing to anything.

 The single best protection